nuxy/rails-bare-essentials/README.md

 ## Motivation

-To put it simply. **I do not like to pollute my loca machine with packages used for development**.
+To put it simply. **I do not like to pollute my local machine with packages used for development**.

 Other benefits..